Create and use your own input source on Mac

 Delete a custom input source

-On your Mac, choose Apple menu > System Preferences, click Keyboard, then click Input Sources.
+On your Mac, choose Apple menu > System Settings, then click Keyboard in the sidebar.
+(You may need to scroll down.)

 Select your input source, then click the Remove button .